inforgdev/spongia-css/src/doc/index.md

 # Usage

-This need to be the first CSS.
+> **Note:** the import need to be the first CSS import.

-In Javascript, using a CSS loader, import it:
+Using a CSS loader, import it in the top of the main JS file:

 ```js
 import 'spongia-css'